Vivekanand-R/AI-Product-Framework/README.md

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />

 The new Agile version targets large-scale, complex settings like distributed and enterprise teams, emphasizing outcomes, value streams, continuous delivery, and user-centered design.
-Agile 2.0:- AI aims to connect with Agile 2.0 to enable smoother workflows, clear roadblocks asap.
+Agile 2.0:- 2.0 seems to be expensive which AI cannot afford it.

 Agile can be applied in Cloud by using on-demand infrastructure to enable rapid experimentation and iteration.
 Cloud-native DevOps and CI/CD tools support continuous delivery and faster feedback.
 Collaboration and analytics services in the cloud help teams adapt quickly, scale, and improve continuously.

 In software development, whether using Scrum for structured sprints or Kanban for visual clarity, the goal remains consistent: deliver value through rapid, responsive iteration.
-Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for leaders navigating.
+Agile thrives with its core cycle — Discover, Define, Design, and Deliver — making it especially effective for leaders navigating.

 **Scrum:** Iterative delivery through time-boxed sprints, clear roles, and continuous planning with feedback.